SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 - No sleepovers are permitted by visiting children.

-- Hope into action staff will not be present at the property whilst a tenant has a child visiting.
-Visits will only be approved outside of the context of meetings between a tenant and their empowerment officer so as to enable that time to be dedicated to concentrating on the tenant.
+- EHG staff will not be present at the property whilst an individual has a child visiting.
+Visits will only be approved outside of the context of meetings between an individual and their EHG employee so as to enable that time to be dedicated to concentrating on the individual.

 EHG staff are to avoid direct contact with visiting children wherever possible, however guidelines are noted below to cover an instance where this is unavoidable and a child wishes to make an allegation or disclosure.